top of page

 I believe this is where journalism plays a significant role in my life’s journey.
 I’m passionate about the truth and the world simply has a deep hunger for truth right now.
 In all of my studies over the last 12 years I don’t remember the word “truth” ever being mentioned as a pillar of a republic, yet to me, truth is not only a pillar but rather the foundation on which a people should build a republic.
 Therefore, I believe it is necessary to continue to work toward earning back the trust of people by connecting them to unbiased truths about our world so all people might live, work, vote, function and thrive in a democracy.
 Naive?
 Maybe, but can you think of another institution which has a greater ability to affect our course by ethically informing the masses?

-Now a freshman digital broadcast media student in the honors college at Loyola University Chicago, I hope my abilities and passion for broadcast journalism and communicating continue to allow me to listen and learn from other’s stories, challenge the status quo, ask difficult questions, give a voice to the oppressed, fight for social justice and advocate for truth.
+Now a sophomore multimedia journalism student in the honors college at Loyola University Chicago, I hope my abilities and passion for broadcast journalism and communicating continue to allow me to listen and learn from other’s stories, challenge the status quo, ask difficult questions, give a voice to the oppressed, fight for social justice and advocate for truth.

 A few years ago, American filmmaker Ava DuVernay tweeted, "If your dream only includes you, it's too small."
 With this in mind, I continue to search for opportunities to work within healthy teams of people creating a spirit conducive to learning and growing, collaboration and communal growth.
 In a word, I seek to dream BIG.